MalOMaw/trial/README.md

 # Trial Blogging Platform

-The Project started because I had no clear understanding what skills and tech works the best in the real world.
+The Project started because I had no clear understanding what skills and tech work the best in the real world.
 This project is a mundate, boring "something".

 A blogging platform requires some basic functionality like logging, pagination, databases, markup language etc...

-Written with python (flask) and love.
+Written in python (flask) and love.